gsrohde/testBML/docs/README.md

    2. From a terminal running in the `script` directory, type `Rscript module_library_setup.R`.

-   In either case, you will be prompted for a module library name, which should be 16 or fewer characters long and not contain any underscores; ideally this would match the name of the newly-forked repository.
+   In either case, you will be prompted for a module library name, which should be 16 or fewer characters long and not contain any underscores; ideally this would match the name of the newly-created repository.
+(If you might ever want to submit your package to CRAN, make sure your name is unique on CRAN and BioConductor; one way to help ensure this is to include `BML` in the name.)
    This script will generate several files that are required to complete the package.
 5. To confirm that everything worked, try building and checking the new package with `R CMD build` and `R CMD check`.
 6. Commit the new files to your new repository.

 ### Customizing your new module library